davecanderson/docs/docs/vue/index.md

-**@servicestack/vue** is a component library for Vue.js and Tailwind CSS offering a wide range of beautifully designed, highly productive components that can be easily customized to fit into Tailwind's expert design system whose deep integration with your ServiceStack APIs unlocks unprecedented productivity.
-With a focus on performance, accessibility and modern design, this library is the perfect choice for developers looking to rapidly develop fast, beautiful modern Vue.js Web Apps.
+**@servicestack/vue** is a component library for Vue.js and Tailwind CSS offering a wide range of beautifully designed, highly productive components that can be easily customized to fit into Tailwind's expert design system whose deep integration with your ServiceStack APIs unlocks end-to-end productivity.
+With a focus on performance, accessibility and modern design, this library is the perfect choice for developers looking to rapidly develop fast, beautiful modern Vue.js Tailwind websites.

 <VueComponentGallery />